cyberbotics/webots-doc/reference/viewpoint.md

 instances with the same name exist, the instance to be followed is identified by adding the instance number to the `follow` field value using the format "`<name>:<number>`".

+The `followOrientation` field can be used to follow an object orientation (in addition to position).
+This can be useful for example to see as if the viewpoint was the robot eyes.
+The `follow` field should be set with a valid object name otherwise this field will have no effect.